Written by DWH

 The team for the day was as follows:

-Full results are available elsewhere on the K&P website.
+Full results are available on the NJAL, PoT and Tops in Athletics websites.

 We are one of the biggest and friendliest athletics clubs in London and compete across a huge array of leagues, events and championships and have athletes of literally all standards and ages and across all events.